 What are Compound Lifts?

-When it comes to lifting weights, there are two basic types of exercises: isolation movements and compound lifts.
-In simple terms, isolation movements are exercises that only target a single muscle group — a good example would be the bicep curl, where you’re primarily working only your biceps when you perform the movement.
+When it comes to weight lifting, there are two basic types of exercises: isolation movements and compound lifts.
+In simple terms, isolation movements are exercises that only target a single muscle group -- a good example would be the bicep curl, where you’re primarily working only your biceps when you perform the movement.

-In contrast, compound lifts are defined as exercises that engage multiple muscle groups (often across multiple joints) and they’re prominently featured in most muscle and strength building programs — that’s not to say that many programs won’t also include isolation movements, but rather, that compound lifts will usually take first priority.
+In contrast, compound lifts are exercises that engage multiple muscle groups simultaneously and they’re prominently featured in most muscle and strength building programs.

-That’s because compound lifts lift the squat for example, which simultaneously works everything from your calves, quads, and glutes, to your core and lower back, are not only more efficient, but they’ve also been shown to be more effective when it comes to building size and strength.
+That’s because compound lifts lift the squat for example, which works everything from your quads and calves to your core and back, are not only more efficient, but also more effective when it comes to building size and strength.

 ⫸Compound Lifts are More Efficient

-Targeting multiple muscle groups at once with compound movements is far more practical (and way less time-consuming) in comparison to trying to work out all of the different muscles in your legs, for example, in isolation.
+One of the main reasons compound movements are so popular is simply because they're so efficient.
+Targeting multiple muscle groups at once is far more practical (and way less time-consuming) in comparison to trying to work out all of the different muscles throughout your body one by one.

 Besides the fact that it can be difficult to fully isolate certain muscle groups, it would potentially take you multiple hours if you were to sit there and try and do a different isolation exercise for every muscle you’re trying to work.